Overpayment caused by failure to disclose – whether overpayment recoverable – whether failure reasonable

 Reversing this decision, and 20 years of caselaw, the commissioners held that a duty to disclose information for the purposes of s 71 Social Security Administration Act 1992 arose under regulation 32(1) Claims and Payments Regulations.
 They further held that this duty was not subject to any test of reasonableness, and that providing the claimant knew the fact in question, she had breached this duty, and the overpayment was recoverable from her.

 The Court of Appeal upheld the Commissioners’ decision.
 In their view the meaning of “failure to disclose” in section 71(1) admitted of no qualification in favour of claimants who did not appreciate that they had an obligation to disclose something once they were aware of it.
 Non-compliance with regulation 32 was not only a necessary but also a sufficient condition of the Secretary of State’s entitlement to recover under s 71(1).
 The Court said the DWP would have to decide as a matter of discretion, whether to recover overpayments in cases like this one, where the claimant did not realise whether they were being overpaid.
 It was told that the DWP had a policy on how the discretion should be exercised.
-The Court said that it should be made available to organisations such as CPAG and Cit A. See the article from the Welfare Rights Bulletin summarising the guidance and a copy of the guidance.
+The Court said that it should be made available to organisations such as CPAG and Citizens Advice.

 B argued before the ECtHR that the basis on which the Secretary of State could recover overpayments from her discriminated against her unlawfully contrary to Article 14 taken together with Article 1P European Convention on Human Rights.